GM: Mets changing how they handle injuries

 Alderson is now meeting daily with the training staff, something he hasn't always done in the past.
 The front office also is communicating often with its "resources" in Port St. Lucie, Florida, at the team's spring training complex.

-Alderson said he's having the meetings "to provide context for the decisions that we have to make from day to day based on information that not only arises that day, but may have been sort of gestating over a period of days."
+He said he's having the meetings "to provide context for the decisions that we have to make from day to day based on information that not only arises that day, but may have been sort of gestating over a period of days."

-New York entered Friday having lost seven straight games, and is seven games under .500 for the first time since September 2014.
-Alderson spoke before the Mets opened a seven-game homestand by hosting the Los Angeles Angels.
+New York ended a seven-game skid with a 3-0 win over the Los Angeles Angels on Friday night but is still six games under .500.
+Alderson spoke before the Mets opened a seven-game homestand.

 The general manager labeled the injuries a "contributing factor" in the team's struggles.
-New York has some of its biggest names on the DL, including ace Noah Syndergaard and outfielder Yoenis Cespedes, and those DL stints potentially could have been avoided or abbreviated if handled differently.
+New York has some of its biggest names on the DL, including ace Noah Syndergaard and outfielder Yoenis Cespedes, and those stints potentially could have been avoided or abbreviated if handled differently.

 Syndergaard partially tore the latissimus dorsi behind his right arm on April 30, a few days after refusing an MRI while dealing with biceps and shoulder discomfort.
 He'll be out until at least after the All-Star break.

 Alderson acknowledged at the time that skipping the MRI eliminated "some information that probably would have been useful," but also said the test may not have prevented a DL trip.
-That injury followed an offseason in which Syndergaard claimed to add 17 pounds of muscle, although Alderson said May 6 that Syndergaard added only three pounds of weight.
+That injury followed an offseason in which Syndergaard claimed to add 17 pounds of muscle , although Alderson said May 6 that Syndergaard only added three pounds of weight.

-Cespedes has been out since April 26 after aggravating his left hamstring six days after an initial injury to the leg.
+Cespedes has been out since April 26 after aggravating his left hamstring six days following an initial injury to the leg.

 After those situations, Alderson said he would evaluate the team's protocols for handling injuries, and an adjustment to the communication chain is at least the first step.